rskrzydelski/pulse-engine/BACKLOG.md

   * make graph responsive
   * add remove liquidity
   * add deposit with annotation - work in progress
+- add support for rest of farms

+--------Marketing---------------
+- twitter accoount
+- annoucement on telegraph groups
+- make movie as instruction how to use tool

 ------TASKS-----------------------------
 - update blog